 Five wooden carvings depicting figures from Irish history and mythology make up an interesting sculpture trail in Loughnaneane Park located in Roscommon town.

-The sculptures depict the mythical hero Cuchulainn; Queen Maeve of Connaught, who is said to be buried upright on Knocknarea in Co.
-Sligo; Aedh, the God of the Underworld (pronounced Ee), and Felim O’Connor, who reigned as King of Connaught during the 13th century.
+The sculptures depict the mythical hero Cuchulainn; Queen Maeve of Connaught, who is said to be buried upright on Knocknarea in County Sligo; Aedh, the God of the Underworld (pronounced Ee), and Felim O’Connor, who reigned as King of Connaught during the 13th century.

-The 1-km trail forms a network of paths in the 14-acre park, which also includes the ruins of Roscommon Castle, which was the seat of power for the kings of Connaught for two centuries.
+The 1-kilometer trail forms a network of paths in the 14-acre park, which also includes the ruins of Roscommon Castle, which was the seat of power for the kings of Connaught for two centuries.

 Other popular routes cited in the publication include the Green Heartlands Cycle Route and the Boyle to Lough Key Cycleway.